How to Open a Cannabis Dispensary in Michigan

 • Class A,B,C Marihuana Growers

-Acquiring a dispensary license in Michigan may be daunting, especially for impatient people, but it’s a lucrative opportunity.
-Let’s briefly understand the application process for a dispensary license in Michigan in 2023.
+Acquiring a cannabis business license in Michigan may be daunting but it’s a lucrative opportunity.
+Let’s briefly understand the application process for a dispensary license in Michigan in 2024.

-The application process for a dispensary license requires several steps, and documents are discussed below:
+The application process for a dispensary license requires several steps and documents which are discussed below:

 1. Determine eligibility: Applicants aged 21 or more are eligible.
 The person must be a Michigan resident or represented by an agent who is.

-2. Prequalification: Before applying for a license, applicants must submit a prequalification application, which includes criminal history, financial information, and other relevant information.
+2. Step 1 – Prequalification: Before applying for a license, applicants must submit a prequalification application, which includes criminal history, financial information, and other relevant information.
 The cost for this application is $3000 (non-refundable).

-3. Application: Once qualified, you can apply for the specific license and pay the application fee.
+3. Step 2 – Application: Once qualified, you can apply for the specific license and pay the corresponding application fee.

-4. Review and investigation: Michigan Department of Licensing and Regulatory Affairs will review the application and investigate to determine if the applicant meets all legal and regulatory requirements.
+4. Review and investigation: The Michigan Department of Licensing and Regulatory Affairs will review the application and investigate to determine if the applicant meets all legal and regulatory requirements.
+This process includes an inspection by the CRA done within 60 days of submission of a completed application.
+Applicants are advised not to submit their Step 2 applications unless they are ready to pass all pre-licensure inspections within 60 days.

 Required Documentation for a License